1 | Eastern stripe-bellied sand snake |

 10 | Southern vine snake |

-Part of the same family as the eastern twig snake.
-Their weird keyhole pupils are identical, as are their branch-loving habits, yet their colouring is wildly different.
-Southern vine snakes are parched-looking like a branch left in the sun, while eastern twig snakes have a grassy green head.
+Part of the same Thelotornis genus as the eastern twig snake.
+The weird keyhole pupils are identical, as are their branch-loving habits, yet their colouring is significantly different.
+While both are brown and parched-looking like a tree branch left out in the sun, this species is missing the grassy green head that the eastern twig snake has.

-Their names are accurate; the southern twig snake (Thelotornis capensis) lives in South Africa and pushes northwards, while the eastern twig snakes ranges from Kenya southwards.
-The two just meet in the middle, specifically in Mozambique (and Zimbabwe), so the country contains both species.
+Like their cousin, this species appears in woods and tree clumps intermingling with villages rather than dense rainforests.
+In terms of territory, the southern twig snake (Thelotornis capensis) lives in South Africa and pushes northwards, while eastern twig snakes range from Kenya southwards.
+The two just meet in the middle, meaning that Mozambique and Zimbabwe contain both species.